gramcracker40/MikrotikProjects/SectorSwap/README.md

 Launched when `find_best_ssid` is initiated.
 Pings the previous sector antenna until reconnection is possible, then reassociates the SSID to the original one before the outage.

 ---

-This Markdown formatting enhances the readability and organization of your documentation, making it more user-friendly.